babeheim/moralizing-gods-reanalysis/README.md

 1. Set the working directory to "moralizing-gods-reanalysis"
 2. In R, type `source("run_project.r")`.

-This code is derivative modification of [moralizing-gods](https://github.com/pesavage/moralizing-gods) by Patrick Savage and Peter Turchin, used under Creative Commons License [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/), modified and extended by Bret Beheim under the same license.
+This code is derivative modification of [moralizing-gods](https://github.com/pesavage/moralizing-gods) by Patrick Savage and Peter Turchin, used under Creative Commons License [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/), modified and extended by Bret Beheim and Martin Lang under the same license.
 See LICENSE.md for details.